330,000+ trees mapped with species diversity, health metrics, and ecosystem services

 API Endpoint:

-Shannon diversity indices and species composition metrics for ecological assessment.
+Shannon diversity indices and species richness data for ecological health monitoring.